dblango/REU2020/README.md

 # REU2020
-Projects and work during 2020 REU internship at Harvard
+Projects and scripts from the 2020 Harvard REU